Our archive collections

 - Cheshire wills, 1492-1940.
 Wills of Cheshire residents proved in Chester can be searched and ordered through our online shop (select 'Wills' under Item type).
 You can also search for Cheshire wills and download copies on Find My Past

-- Railway staff database, c1869-c1950.
-Registers of 4 railways companies, covering parts of Cheshire, Shropshire, Herefordshire and Wales
+- Railway staff registers, 1869-1950.
+Index to the registers of four railway companies, covering parts of Cheshire, Shropshire, Herefordshire and Wales.

 - Crewe railway works, c1890-1928.
 Records of employees at Crewe railway works